Matthew 25 Ministries

 The Church Has Left the Building – Every October, we spend one Sunday morning serving the community in lieu of our regular worship service.
 It’s a day when we don’t just go to church, we are the church.
 Teams serve at many of our local mission partners as well as projects that meet specific needs, like tornado recovery.

 All of our Mission programs have a place for you and your talents.
-Church is not where we attend; church is where we participate to glorify God, to nurture each other and to extend God’s love to the world.
+Church is not where we attend; the church is where we participate to glorify God, to nurture each other, and to extend God’s love to the world.
 There is a place for you, too!
-Contact the church office at 937-433-1810 or email email@example.com for more information.
+Contact the church office at 937-433-1810 or email firstname.lastname@example.org for more information.

 Reports to Session